 Choucroute garnie is a slowly baked Alsatian dish combining sauerkraut, sausage and meats (frequently smoked), potatoes and spices.

 One of the traditional ways to make the dish is with lager from Alsace, the other one with the dry Alsatian Riesling.
 Being partial to cooking with beer we demonstrate it here with our favorite beverage.

 The French of the Alsace region borrowed the idea of choucroute garnie from their neighbors, the Germans of Schwarzwald and Bavaria.

 Choucroute means ‘sauerkraut’ in French and ‘garnie‘ translates to ‘garnished/dressed’.
 The correct pronunciation is shü-ˈkrüt garni.

 The traditional method involves heating up the sauerkraut with beer or wine and pork or goose fat, then adding spices and charcuterie.
-The dish is also one of those where there are hundreds of variations to the main recipe, both in the method of preparation and the ingredients used, with everyone customizing it as they see fit.
+The dish is also one of those where there are hundreds of variations of the main recipe, both in the method of preparation and the ingredients used, with everyone customizing it as they see fit.

 It is a bit of an unsightly dish (perhaps more than a bit), but as soon as you smell it its unrefined appearance will cease to matter.

 Ingredients for Choucroute Garnie

 Alsatian dressed sauerkraut a fabulous dish in that it contains everything for a complete meal.